KiritoMA/CustomerTools-VBA/README.md

 ### Product Database

 All kinds of products has their corresponding parameters.
-And generally the same series of products has same parameters, but the value of each parameter of the Products belong to a serie is different.
+And generally the same series of products has same parameters, but the value of each parameter of the Products belong to one serie is different.

 In the follow picture, showed a series of product called `Config_FS_HZ`.
 The header, which is highlighted in orange, is the parameters of `Config_FS_HZ`.